 In addition to his mergers and acquisitions practice, Dennis has achieved noteworthy success on behalf of his clients in a number of important controversy matters.
 His work in this area has involved securing abatement in tax fraud matters, negotiating settlements of difficult collection issues on behalf of companies, and handling appeals of major, substantive tax disputes with the IRS Appeals Office.
 He has represented numerous individuals in resolving issues concerning undisclosed offshore accounts.

 Dennis is listed in the Best Lawyers in America and, for many years has been selected for inclusion in the Pennsylvania Super Lawyers list.
 He frequently speaks and writes on federal income tax law issues and developments, and has served as a source in leading business publications, including The Financial Times, The Wall Street Journal, and The Legal Intelligencer.
 He has appeared as a commentator on tax issues on local television and radio news shows, including National Public Radio and Comcast Newsmakers.
-Dennis authors the popular “Annual Year-End Tax Update” which offers a detailed, but irreverent, look at select important or humorous tax developments.
+Dennis created and authored the popular “Annual Year-End Tax Update” that, for more than 15 years, provided a detailed, but irreverent, look at select important or humorous tax developments.
 He served as an adjunct professor of taxation in the graduate program at Philadelphia University from 1993-2000, as well as a member of the Council of the Tax Section of the Philadelphia Bar Association.

 Dennis attended the University of Pennsylvania where he received his Bachelor of Arts degree and received his J.D. from the University of Pennsylvania Law School.